javorszky/framework-muxer-showdown/README.md

 Mostly all right.
 The way it works is not really comfortable, but it gets the job done, mostly.
 No standard library context.Context, though there's a flag on the `gin` router that can be set to enable the timeout / deadline / cancel / done methods on it.

+### 4. chi

+chi is mostly similar to the standard library net/http implementation with its very very standard signatures, with the added benefit of url params and routing.

+Between net/http and chi, chi wins.
+Between chi and gin, chi wins, because gin can't do a routing we need.
+Between chi and echo though, echo wins because of significantly easier error handling.

 ## Template for readme

 ### General Considerations